sonertari/SSLproxy/README.md

 Per-site filters can be defined using client IP addresses, users, and description keywords.
 If the UserAuth option is disabled, only client IP addresses can be used in PassSite filters.
 Multiple sites can be defined, one on each line.
 PassSite rules can search for exact or substring matches.
+PassSite rules do not support macro expansion.

 #### User control lists